securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 - A refresh token, as access tokens are typically short-lived, and the client can request a new one directly.

 ### **Step 1: Client Authenticates and Requests an Access Token**
-- The client sends a **POST** request to the authorization server’s **token endpoint** to obtain an access token.
+- The client sends a **POST** request to the authorization server's **token endpoint** to obtain an access token.
 The request includes:
   - `grant_type=client_credentials`: Indicates the Client Credentials Grant Type.
-  - `client_id`: The client’s unique identifier.
+  - `client_id`: The client's unique identifier.
-  - `client_secret`: The client’s secret for authentication (required for confidential clients).
+  - `client_secret`: The client's secret for authentication (required for confidential clients).
   - `scope` (optional): The scope of access being requested (e.g., `read_metrics`, `write_data`).

 - The client authenticates itself using one of the following methods: